-We have all heard of an LCD and touchscreen but what exactly is the difference?
-Most of us had to deal with a broken touchscreen or LCD at one time or another, especially with smartphones.
+We have all heard of an LCD and touchscreen, some people do not know the difference, and some do not even know there is a difference, but what exactly is the difference?
+Many of us have had to deal with a broken touchscreen or LCD at one time or another, especially with smartphones.
 But how well do you know this device?
 You should know it pretty well since we use them everyday in our phones, laptops, and even radios!

-We’re going to focus on a radios’ LCD display and touchscreen and go over the difference between the two parts.
+We’re going to focus on a radio’s LCD and Touchscreen display, and then go over the differences between the two parts.

 A touchscreen is defined as "a display device which allows the user to interact with a computer by touching areas on the screen".
 In a radio, the touch screen or digitizer is the input portion of the radio.
 This thin piece of resistive or capacitive electrically charged glass is as thin as 1.1 mm.
 Using your finger allows for haptic responses to control the radio and some vehicle functions.
 A ribbon cable allows for integration into the main circuit board that powers the LCD, touch screen and any buttons built into the radio.